ladybug-tools/hb-radiance-primer/text/components/Annual_Daylight.md

 Text for a grid identifer or a pattern to filter the sensor grids of the model that are simulated.
 For instance, first_floor_* will simulate only the sensor grids that have an identifier that starts with first_floor_.
 By default, all grids in the model will be simulated.
 * ##### radiance_par
 Text for the radiance parameters to be used for ray tracing.
 (Default: -ab 2 -ad 5000 -lw 2e-05).
+* ##### enhanced
+Boolean to note whether an enhanced version of the 2-phase ray tracing simulation should be used, which will more accurately account for direct sun at each time step.
+If False, only a 2-phase daylight coefficient calculation with sky patches will be used, which is much faster but spreads the direct sun out across a few sky patches, making it unsuitable for ASE.
+(Default: True).
 * ##### run_settings
 Settings from the "HB Recipe Settings" component that specify how the recipe should be run.
 This can also be a text string of recipe settings.
 * ##### run [Required]